 Description: Contract (6) C 26009 provides for the construction of the tracks, signals, traction power and communication network and equipment for the SAS Phase 1 stations.
+The scope of work includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components.
 Also included is the integration of the communication network with the MEP SCADA system and commissioning the system for revenue service.

-Schedule: Award Contract (6) March 30, 2011.
+Schedule: Contract (6) C 26009 award is March 30, 2011.